jerrylai19990120/jerrylai19990120/README.md

 - 🎓 &nbsp;I'm currently studying Philosophy, Computer science and statistics at the University of Toronto
 - 🤖 &nbsp;I’m currently working on **iOS and Web development**
 - 🌱 &nbsp;I’m currently looking into **MacOS devlopment**
-- 🎹 &nbsp;Fun fact: I just finished learning Nuvole Bianche on the piano!
+- 🏃🏻‍♂️ &nbsp;Fun fact: Marathon and running are one of my biggest passions!
 - 📫 &nbsp;Reach out to me at [jerrylai19990120@gmail.com](jerrylai19990120@gmail.com) for questions and more fun stuff!
 - 📄 &nbsp;Check out my [Resume](https://docs.google.com/document/d/e/2PACX-1vS5XwHEBpiEomYS0HVYUccPKvTmpWxVJKgidQpVHTZcwk3QMkJGE0PsQqiFRhhpGHu_J-8EfTuhYcd2/pub)
 <!-- - 🎹 &nbsp;Learn more about me at thejerrylaiportfolio.com -->